narcisneacsu194/anon-message-board/README.md

   property will be updated anytime a new reply is added to the thread.
   Also, an empty array of replies is returned.
 It can be populated using the next endpoint that is discussed.

-  ### Error Cases
+  ###### Error Cases

-   - If the *text* property is not provided in the request body, or an empty string is used as its value, then the **The text of the thread is mandatory and it can\'t be an an empty string.** message will be returned to the user.
+   - If the *text* property is not provided in the request body, or an empty string is used as its value, then the message **"The text of the thread is mandatory and it can\'t be an an empty string."** will be returned to the user.

    - If the *delete_password* property is not provided in the request body, or an empty string is used as its value, then the **The password of the thread is mandatory and it can\'t be an empty string.** message will be returned to the user.